sfroonjian/Web-Scraping-Mars-Data/README.md

 ![](Missions_to_Mars/screenshots/screenshot3.png)

 ### Why the data is displayed this way:
-Cohesive ata was scraped from multiple different web pages, so I madde a web page of my own to neatly display all of it.
+Cohesive data was scraped from multiple different web pages, so I madde a web page of my own to neatly display all of it.
 I used Boostrap formatting and grids to make the page more visually appealing and responsive with all screen sizes.